tobiasgrubenmann/set09121/lectures/lecture3.md

 ---

-# Procedures: how we interact with and control the game
+# Procedures: How we Interact with and Control the Game

 - **Procedures** describe how we interact with the game world and how we can act within the game world.
 - Video games typically define procedures via the input control mechanisms.